Why Ferns and Neurons Look the Same

 - Cerebellum: A low-D observation channel (parallel fibers) samples the high-D space of motor dynamics.

 When a low-D structure has to navigate or sample a high-D space, it tends toward fractal-like geometry.
-Not because fractals are optimal—because that's what the geometry of the situation produces.
+Not because fractals are optimal---because the geometry of the situation leaves few alternatives.

 - A small number of degrees of freedom